Algarve-Tourist.com

 5) Vilamoura & Quarteira

-South of Lagos lies the Ponta da Piedade, one of the most beautiful stretches of coastline in the Algarve.
-This dramatic headland formed of golden sandstone rocks has been carved into unique features by winter storms.
+To the south of Lagos is the Ponta da Piedade, one of the most beautiful stretches of coastline in the Algarve.
+The headland is formed from golden limestone cliffs that have been carved into unique features by the power of the ocean.
+These cliffs are best explored by a boat tour departing from Lagos marina.

 Related article: Silves introduction